intkiran/bsapp/README.md

 - Install lerna globally on your computer by running `npm install -g lerna`
 - Install all the dependencies in the project by running `npm run bootstrap` from the project root directory in your terminal.
 - copy and rename each .env.sample to .env and modify the values accordingly
+- Start the user-api services by running `cd user-api && npm run dev` from the root directory.User-API microservices server listens at 9000
+- Start the task-api services by running `cd task-api && npm run dev` from the root directory.User-API microservices server listens at 9001
 - Start the apigateway by running `cd apigateway && npm run start` from the root directory.Apigateway server listens at 8080
-- Start the user-api services by running `cd user-api && npm run start` from the root directory.User-API microservices server listens at 9000
-- Start the task-api services by running `cd task-api && npm run start` from the root directory.User-API microservices server listens at 9001

 - Start the UI APP by running `cd ui-app && npm run start` from the root directory.
 - Visit `http://localhost:3000` to access the ui-app.

 ## Zeit
+> zeit Now cli installed on your computer before following the steps below
+> Install now cli globally using 'npm i -g now' locally

 To deploy the each app with Zeit;
 - Create an account or login to your account on Zeit